 That means you’ll be picking up new Spanish words and grammar structures naturally, without even feeling like you’re studying.
 Best of all, FluentU personalizes the experience by keeping track of what you’ve watched and suggesting new videos based on that information.

-Check out a free trial to start learning Spanish with videos native speakers are actually watching!
+Check out a free trial to learn Spanish with videos native speakers are actually watching!

 Ouino bills itself as a “core method” for Spanish learning—the idea is to use Ouino to learn language essentials and then supplement or reinforce your learning with other resources (like reading in Spanish or having a language exchange) alongside it.